Grissess/tinylisp/README.md

 where `...` is the syntactic translation, using the appropriate `quasiquote` macros.
 But, of course, macros are not so restricted--they can implement arbitrary functionality, including invoking other macros.
-This can be used for advanced features, such as lazy evaluation.
+This can be used for advanced features, such as lazy evaluation or domain specific languages (DSLs).
+`quasiquote` is, in fact, implemented as a macro that processes its argument as a DSL, and so symbols such as `@` and `,` have no special meaning outside of it.

 In short, the TL evaluator is a "Call by Push Value" (CBPV) interpreter, and can thus implement many different modalities of lambda calculus evaluation.